nodejitsu/haibu-carapace/README.md

 * chroot - directory to rebind as root directory '/'
 * chdir - directory to change into
-* heartbeat - time in micro-seconds between 'carapace::heartbeat' events
+* heartbeat - time in micro-seconds between 'drone::heartbeat' events

 ## Run Tests
-All of the `carapace` tests are written in [vows][4]
+All of the `drone` tests are written in [vows][4]

 ``` bash
   $ npm test